 The maximum file size for a clip stored in the P2 format is 4 GB.
 When Premiere Pro exports clips or sequences larger than 4 GB to P2 format, it exports them as groups of 4 GB spanned clips.
-For more information about clip spanning, see "About spanned clips" on page 61.
+For more information about clip spanning, see About spanned clips.

 The workflow from P2 card to edit and back to P2 card is simple.
-Import the P2 clips into a project containing a 5.1channel sequence.
+Import the P2 clips into a project containing a 5.1-channel sequence.
 Map the source channels to their specified tracks.
 Place the clips into the sequence, or export them to P2.
-For more information, see "Mapping source and output audio channels" on page 204.
+For more information, see Mapping source and output audio channels.